 Add a header to begin generating the table of contents

-Did you know that laser hair removal is the most common laser therapy and the third most commonly performed procedure in the US?
+Did you know that laser hair removal is the most common laser therapy and the fourth most commonly performed non-surgical procedure in the US?
 The longevity of the results is obviously one of the big reasons why so many people choose this hair removal method.

-If you’re expecting a child, you’re probably wondering about the safety of this cosmetic procedure.
+If you’re expecting a child, you’re probably wondering if you can get laser hair removal while pregnant.
 Are your worries substantiated?
 Let’s examine how laser hair removal works and the reasons why it may or may not be a good choice for pregnant women.

 How Does a Laser Hair Removal Treatment Work?